In today’s tutorial, we’ll see how to use VMetal in Nitrux.

 Along with the equally controversial and long-dead znx, it was one of the three pillars of the then-planned Nitrux 2.0.
 We include it again because we’d prefer to include it than have it collecting dust, figuratively speaking.
 And because it’s useful for specific Windows software, including some games that don’t work in Proton yet.

-VMetal allows users to run Windows in parallel to Nitrux to provide users access to Windows software.
-Meanwhile, they can still use their Linux desktop at the same time.
+VMetal allows users to run Windows in parallel to Nitrux, providing access to Windows software while allowing them to use their Linux desktops simultaneously.
 VMetal uses QEMU and KVM (Kernel-based Virtual Machine) on the software side and VFIO and IOMMU on the hardware side, meaning that Windows directly accesses the hardware it utilizes.

 ⚠️ Important: VMetal is intended to work exclusively in Nitrux OS, and using this utility in other distributions will not work as intended or work at all.
 Please do not open issues regarding this use case; they will be closed.